 - Oats - If you would like to make this on a day that is not during the Passover holiday, you can substitute oats for the matzo in this recipe.

-How To Make Passover Mixed Berry Crisp: Step-By-Step
+How To Make Fruit Crisp: Step-By-Step

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients are in the printable recipe card: